-If your home is damaged by a storm, fire, vandalism or another cause, you might be faced with tens of thousands or even hundreds of thousands of dollars in property damage.
+If your home is damaged by a storm, fire, vandalism, or another cause, you might be faced with tens of thousands or even hundreds of thousands of dollars in property damage.
 When this type of devastation occurs, homeowners look to their insurance company to protect them from the risk of loss by providing money to repair or replace their home.
 As an insured, there are some important steps you can take to increase the monetary payout from your homeowners insurance carrier.
-I have provided a list of steps you can take to obtain the fullest financial payout based on my experience as a former insurance adjuster and diligent advocate for many policyholders.
+Following are some steps that you can take to obtain the fullest financial payout.

 1. Property owners should preserve all damaged components of the property even if the items are nothing more than demolished debris.
 The remnants of damaged personal property or home damage can provide evidence of the cause of loss and other important issues in terms of resolving your claim.

-2. Log all communications with your company regardless of whether the form of communication is telephonic, U.S. mail, e-mail, text message or voice message.
+2. Memorialize and retain all communications with your insurance company regardless of whether the form of communication is telephonic, U.S. mail, e-mail, text message or voice message.
 Further, important information should be communicated in written form, which includes a confirming e-mail or letter memorializing the subject matter of a phone conversation.

 4. The documentation you provide to the insurance adjuster should include receipts for all expenses incurred to prevent further damage.
 Homeowners have a duty to mitigate damages and can be reimbursed for the reasonable costs of taking precautions to prevent further damage.